segmentio/segment-docs/src/engage/content/email/editor.md

 - You can learn about the [HTML Editor](/docs/engage/content/email/html-editor) for both code and visual editing capabilities from a single view.

 > warning ""
-> once you create an email with the Drag and Drop Editor, you can't modify it with the Visual HTML Editor, and vice versa.
+> once you create an email with the Drag and Drop Editor, you can't modify it with the HTML Editor, and vice versa.